Solution to the puzzle Tracks.

 Let's now take a look at the extract_message function.

-"""Function that extract message from the given field according to the given path."""
+"""Function that extract message from the given grid according to the given path."""

 message = ''